-Boohoo, the fashion retailer came under scrutiny this week after it was revealed that one of its suppliers was allegedly failing to pay workers the minimum wage and enforcing social distancing rules.
+Boohoo, the fashion retailer came under scrutiny after it was revealed that one of its suppliers was allegedly failing to pay workers the minimum wage and enforcing social distancing rules.
 Such stories underline the importance of taking care to check and monitor the companies we do business with.
 The challenge is how to do it without lengthy auditing?

 No one wants to get caught out